GeyserMC/GeyserWiki/_docs/geyser/commands.md

 ## Permissions when using Geyser on platforms without permission handlers
 The following affects Geyser-BungeeCord, Geyser-Velocity, and Geyser-Fabric.
 These platforms unfortunately do not have built-in permission handlers.
 Because of that, you will need to grant permissions on those platforms manually using permission handlers, such as [LuckPerms](https://luckperms.net/).

-To resolve:
+Geyser's permission are listed above.
+For extension permissions, consult their documentation.

+Alternatively, you can use [LuckLink](https://github.com/onebeastchris/LuckLink), a third-party Geyser extension, to automatically register permissions using [LuckPerms](https://luckperms.net/).
 - Install [LuckPerms](https://luckperms.net/) on the platform where you've installed Geyser (BungeeCord/Velocity/Fabric).
 - To allow Geyser to automatically register permission defaults, install the [LuckLink](https://github.com/onebeastchris/LuckLink) Geyser extension by downloading the `LuckLink.jar` and adding it to Geyser's `extensions` folder.
 - Restart the server, and permissions should be automatically registered.

-Alternatively, you can manually grant the necessary permissions using luckperms.
-See the table above for all of them.

 ## Floodgate commands and permissions